 When I tried playing outside the fenced-in part, he’d carefully plot his moves and then make a mad dash for freedom: chasing after cats and squirrels or worse, motorcycles.
 The dog can go from zero to 60 in two seconds.

-One day he ran across the road into my neighbor’s yard and did several zoomies: “I’m free!
+One day he ran across the road into my neighbor’s huge yard and did several zoomies: “I’m free!
 I’m free!”
 Part of me wanted to laugh; the other part was having a small heart attack because he could have been hit.

 So, I fenced-in the side yard.
 He now has considerable run room — and after fifteen or so minutes of chasing sticks and balls, he plops on the ground panting, his big tongue hanging out.
 Yay!